boltlabs-inc/key-mgmt-spec/design-extension-notes.md

     - Providing users the option of holding a key share and considering more general access control structures could mitigate concerns about misbehaving servers in the decentralized setting.

 ### Transport Layer
-TLS with server authentication is used to secure the transport layer.
+TLS with authentication of the server by the client is used to secure the transport layer.
+Application-layer session security is handled independently from the transport layer.

 ### Application-Layer Sessions